SAP-samples/teched2022-DT264/exercises/ex2/README.md

 ## Step 2: Find your own Role and assign your App to it

 > **NOTE:** For the SAP TechEd 2022 Hands-on Session, a role has already been created and assigned to you.
 You just need to assign your freshly created App to your role.
-When executing this tutorial outside of TechEd, it might be required to create a new Role or reuse an existing one.
+When executing this tutorial outside of SAP TechEd, it might be required to create a new Role or reuse an existing one.

 1. Back in the **Content Manager** search for your number to locate the Role that has been created for you. (*Make sure to use your number ## for identification*)